 2010-2015, PhD in Computer Vision and Machine Learning

 I received my PhD from the Institute of Science and Technology Austria (IST Austria).
 With my supervisor, Prof. Christoph Lampert, we worked on the topic "Learning with attributes for object recognition: parametric and non-parametric views".

 I got my BSc and MSc in Applied Mathematics, summa cum laude, from the Taras Shevchenko National University of Kyiv, Ukraine.
 With my supervisor, Prof. Bogdan Rublyov, we explored the area of computational geometry.

 2017, Imperial College London, UK

 From October 2017, I am working as an Imperial College Research Fellow at the Department of Computing at Imperial College London.
 My fellowship project is entitled "Deep Understanding of Human Behaviour from Video Data: Action and Emotion Approach".
 I am collaborating with Dr Stefanos Zafeiriou and Facesoft on the topics of facial behaviour analysis.

 2015, University of Sussex, UK

 From June 2015, I am a visiting research fellow at the Department of Informatics at the University of Sussex, UK.
-Together with Dr. Novi Quadrianto and PAL, we are working on crossmodal learning with privileged information and algorithmic fairness.
+Together with Dr. Novi Quadrianto and PAL, we are working on algorithmic fairness methods applied to visual and tabular domains.

 2013, NICTA, Australia